T-LAB Home

 There are two structural criteria which must be observed: the corpus size and its subdivision into parts.

-As for the size, T-LAB has been tested with a 30Mb corpus, approximately equivalent to 18,000 pages in ASCII/ANSI format.
+As for the size, all T-LAB 10 tools have been tested with a 90Mb corpus, approximately equivalent to 55,000 pages in .txt format.

 Limits for the minimum size require different evaluation criteria, because, under a certain threshold, the corpus size can prejudice the reliability of many statistical analyses.
 Just follow these simple instructions: use corpora with at least 5,000 occurrences (approximately 30 Kb); otherwise, in the case of open-ended questions, a minimum of 50 answers.